Polkemmet Country Park: The park

 The park straddles the upper part of the River Almond, one of the main rivers of West Lothian, which rises near Harthill before meandering through the park.
-A golf course and driving range occupies much of the park, although substantial areas of woodland remain.
+A golf course (Polkemmet Golf Club) and driving range occupies much of the park, although substantial areas of woodland remain.
 Walking routes run through the whole of the former estate.
 Other facilities include a bowling green, picnic areas, children's play area and car parking.
 The former stable and office buildings house a cafe, the golf course office and shop, maintenance facilities and public toilets.
 A barbecue area was created on the site of the old tennis courts.
 The park has an extensive variety of tree species.
 Some of the notable trees have information signs indicating the variety and history of the genus.
 The park is open all year round.

 Scottish Owl Centre

 Since 2012 the park has been the site of the Scottish Owl Centre.
 The centre contains dozens of owls, including many breeding pairs.
 The centre holds flight performances for visitors and visitors are able to see most of the owls in their aviaries.
-In July 2019, a Band-bellied owl was born, the first owl of its type from South America to be born in the UK.
-In March 2022, a Short-eared owl was born at the centre, the first such owl to be born in the UK for 30 years.
-In June 2022, a Spectacled owl was born at the centre.
+In July 2019, a band-bellied owl was born, the first owl of its type from South America to be born in the UK.
+In March 2022, a short-eared owl was born at the centre, the first such owl to be born in the UK for 30 years.
+In June 2022, a spectacled owl was born at the centre.